WrestleMania IV: Aftermath

 The Honky Tonk Man continued to feud with Brutus Beefcake over the Intercontinental Heavyweight Championship during the spring and summer of 1988, with Honky retaining the championship by being intentionally counted out or disqualified on multiple occasions.
 Beefcake was granted a "final" match at SummerSlam, but was sneak attacked by Ron Bass one week before the event.
-Honky then lost his championship at Summerslam to The Ultimate Warrior.
+Honky then lost his championship at Summerslam to Ultimate Warrior.

 Demolition defended the tag team championships against former champions Strike Force, The Young Stallions, and occasionally the Rougeau Brothers.
 In June 1988, Rick Martel took a leave of absence from the WWF to tend to real-life family issues, so a storyline was devised to end the Demolition-Strike Force feud, whereby Martel would be (in kayfabe) seriously injured by Ax and Smash by using their finishing move, the "Demolition Decapitation", on him outside of the ring.
 Following this, Santana introduced another power team, The Powers of Pain (The Barbarian and The Warlord) to avenge both the injury and title loss.
 The Powers substituted for Strike Force in their remaining scheduled return title matches, after which The British Bulldogs and The Rockers became Demolition's primary challengers.
 The Powers became top challengers again in late 1988 after an incident at the 1988 Survivor Series where Mr. Fuji lured Barbarian and Warlord to his side, thus turning the Powers into villains and champions Ax and Smash – which had been getting more fan support during the summer and fall – into good guys.
 Martel, meanwhile, would return in early 1989 and reform Strike Force with Santana, but during their WrestleMania V match against Tully Blanchard and Arn Anderson, Martel turned on Santana after a (kayfabe) botched move and became a heel.